indicatorAlberta Lifestyle

 Getting an early start on holiday preparations prevents last minute decisions, impulse buys and overspending.
 Identify what holiday purchases can be purchased ahead of time, and look out for sales that allow you to save.

 You can also plan ahead by saving a little each month throughout the year to create a holiday fund.
 Then when your celebrations come, you’ll have savings to use for your holiday spending, instead of dipping into funds you need for regular expenses.
-You can set up an automatic transfer to come out of your chequing account into your savings account each month.
+You can set up an automatic transfer to come out of your chequing account into your savings account each month—check out our mobile or online banking tutorials for a set-by-step guide.

 If exchanging gifts is a custom for you, have a conversation with your family and friends about price limits and set clear expectations.
 If you have a large family or group of friends, you can draw names at random and purchase a more substantial gift for that one person.